Franky1/FreeCAD-Weekly-Updater/README.md

 ## Features :sparkles:

-- Installable Python package with a `freecad-weekly-updater` CLI command.
+- Installable Python package with a `freecad-weekly-updater` CLI command
-- Requires Python >= 3.11.
+- Requires Python >= `3.11`
-- No third-party runtime libraries.
+- No third-party runtime libraries
-- Tested on Windows 11 with x86_64 architecture.
+- Tested on Windows 11 with `x86_64` architecture

 ## Issues :warning:

-Only supports Windows 11 with x86_64 architecture.
-Not compatible with other operating systems or architectures yet.
+Only supports Windows 11 with `x86_64` architecture, not compatible with other operating systems or architectures yet.

 ## Installation :inbox_tray: